-The small town of Butte is known around the world for its colorful mining history.
-While Butte's glory days are now past, there continue to be many things for visitors to see and do.
+The small town of Butte, Montana, is known around the world for its colorful mining history.
+While Butte's glory days are past, there continue to be many things for visitors to see and do.
 You can explore the mining history through underground and above ground tours, tour an elegant Victorian mansion, and explore the beautiful scenery on in-town trails and in the mountains.

 01 of 08

 One of the first things you'll notice upon arriving in Butte is the huge open-pit mine on the hillside.
 A portion of this old mine forms a deep pit, now filled with almost 1000 feet of nasty toxic water.
 Berkeley Pit is both a Superfund site and a popular visitor attraction.
 A viewing platform overlooks the toxic lake, allowing you to get a good look while you learn more about its history (for a small ticket price).